 - Submissions are reviewed by Holden Village arts staff, who will evaluate each artist’s materials and select finalists

-- Finalists will be interviewed by phone and invitations will be made by mid-December
+- Finalists will be interviewed by phone and invitations will be made by the end of December

 What You Need To Apply**